Many employers have asked employees to work from home. But can all employees work well from home? How do you decide who can and who can't?

 Based on that we can make a recommendation to the employer as to whether an employee should be working from home, and if so, how often (typically 1, 3 or 5 days a week).”

 There you have it!
 We hope this guide will help your business make the important decisions about remote working arrangements that await in the future.
-Book a free 15-minute discovery call with Greg today to find out what he can do for your business.
+Book a free 15-minute discovery call with Greg today to find out what he can do for your business or find out how much a career coach costs.

 For more great business coaching tips and guides to help develop yourself, your business and your career, check out the Upskill Coach Blog.